amrvac/amrvac/doc/axial.md

 vector components are then depending on (r,z) coordinates only.
 The vector components then appear in the r,z,phi order.
-One can use 2.5D on a circular grid also with translational symmetry in the third, i.e. axial, direction by the use of _setamrvac -d=23 -phi=2 -z=3_.
-The vector components then appear in the r,phi,z order.
+One can use 2.5D on a circular grid also with translational symmetry in the third, i.e. axial, direction by the use of _setup.pl -d=23 -phi=2 -z=3_.
+The vector components then appear in the r,phi,z order and they are depending on (r,phi) coordinates.

 In spherical symmetry, **typeaxial='spherical'**, the invariant transformation is a rotation around the origin.
 Again, the first coordinate is **r_=1**.
 For 2D and 'spherical', the coordinates denote radial and polar angle in a poloidal plane, and similarly for 2.5D in combination with spherical where the third vector component is then the phi-component, depending on (r,theta) alone.
-This means that 2D and 'spherical' implies the use of a polar grid in a poloidal cross-section (i.e. one containing the symmetry axis) and axial symmetry for 2.5D runs.
-Note that the _-phi -z_ flags for _setamrvac_ have no influence when selecting **typeaxial='spherical'**.
+This means that 2D and 'spherical' implies the use of a 2D spherical grid in a poloidal cross-section (i.e. one containing the symmetry axis) of a 3D sphercial coordinate and axial symmetry.
+Note that the _-phi -z_ flags
+have no influence on the 2D spherical grid.

 ## What does Polar Grid Mean?